theringsofsaturn/strive-school-students-blog-mern-app/README.md

 # Strive School Students Blog

-This is full stack MERN application blog for students where they can create an authenticated user profile, post articles and share it with other users.
+This is a full stack MERN application blog for students where they can create an authenticated user profile, post articles and share it with other users.

 ## Tech Stack